-Room rental fees for planned recruit school retread training, enforcement personnel in-service training, a motor carrier sergeant training conference, and Level VI Annual Inspector Refresher training are included in the budget.
-The room rental fees will be allocated to MCSAP in accordance with the MCSAP effort percentage derived from a cost allocation of motor carrier officer time from the automated officer daily system.
-For example, the room rental fees for the 21st recruit school retread/in service training of \$1,200 is based upon the projected MCSAP portion of 60% multiplied by the total room cost of \$2,000.
+Room rental fees for the 22nd Retread (Hazardous Materials Cargo Tank) training, enforcement personnel in-service training, and CSA National Safety Intervention training are included in the budget.
+The room rental fees for the 22nd Retread and CSA National Safety Intervention training will be charged 100% to MCSAP.
+The room rental fee for the enforcement personnel in-service training will be allocated to MCSAP in accordance with the MCSAP effort percentage derived from a cost allocation of motor carrier officer time from the automated officer daily system.